-Consequently, every time you get money, whether it’s from your job, cash gifts, scratch-off winnings, tax refund, leftover change, whatever, put that extra money into your emergency fund and check this financial goal off your list.
+Consequently, every time you get money like from your job, cash gifts, scratch-off winnings, tax refund, leftover change, etc., put that extra money into your emergency fund and check this financial goal off your list.

 Then when you reach your goal, don’t stop there!
 Continue to save for an emergency fund until you save one year’s salary.

 Once I read an article that said saving one year’s salary could take years, which totally made me feel more at ease because look…saving $40,000, $60,000 or $100,000 is very intimidating.

 Nevertheless, with dedication, focus, and the desire to be financially secured, both you and I will get there.